nickzoic/nick.zoic.org/art/micropython-webusb/index.md

 ## So, where to next

 * Identify an appropriate USB controller, preferably in the junkbox already.
+* Work out how to get WebUSB descriptors to work across OSes.
 * Work out what kind of API to offer up: just a serial-converter-but-available-in- the-browser, or something a little more thorough?
 * Work out if the same device can also present itself as a mass storage device ala the Trinket.
 * Integrate [Ace](https://en.wikipedia.org/wiki/Ace_\(editor\)) or similar
-* Work out how packages would work.
+* Work out how installing micropython packages would work ...